dford-avb/dford-avb.github.io/devdocs-m1/_includes/config/es-verify-proxy.md

 This section discusses two ways to verify that HTTP Basic authentication is working:

 *	Using a `curl` command to verify you must enter a username and password to get cluster status
-*	Configuring HTTP Basic authentication in the Magento Admin
+*	Configuring HTTP Basic authentication in the Openmage Admin

 ### Use a `curl` command to verify cluster status